SuperbTUM/real-time-ReID-tracking/README.md

 ## Evaluation

 The tracking quality is evaluated under regular metrics including MOTA, MOTP and IDSW.
 The evaluation can be deployed with a bash command.
 I set the maximum distance to 0.15 (cosine distance).
 The evaluation results are shown below.
-Note that this is currently a **not** very successful attempt as the baseline is too strong.
+Note that this is currently a **NOT** very successful attempt as the baseline is too strong.

 **Strong baseline**